cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 **The technique**

-Solve three questions a day.
-Do not spend more than 10 minutes without progress.
+Solve three questions a day. **Do not spend more than 10 minutes without progress**.
 If you can't progress, read solutions until you understand one fully and save the link to the question into a document with a date (call this the unsolved doc).

 Next week, every day pick up one to three (depending on how long your list is) questions to solve from your unsolved doc.
 The ones you can solve, put them into a new document (call this the solved doc).